hackware1993/SelfDependLayout/README.md

 # SelfDependLayout
-a custom ViewGroup to simplize layout by ratio.
+A custom ViewGroup to simplize layout by ratio.

 ![demo.png](./demo.png)